omega-gg/VBML/README.md

 Internet.
 It's based on [BML](https://github.com/omega-gg/BML) and inspired by [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
 The goal is to provide simple properties and routines in order to access and organize video resources on the Internet.
 The language is client based and depends entirely on the software it's running from.
-It can be extended via a scripting language to extract complex video resources.
+It comes with simple scripting functionalities to define complex video resources.

 - [Software related to VBML](software.md)
 - [Ethical principles of the VBML](ethics.md)